dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + This protocol reuses the Client IDs, Claims and ID Token of OpenID Connect.

-+ No change is required by the Client or the RS for existing APIs.
++ No change is required by the Client or the RS for existing bearer token protected APIs.

+**New Features**

++ A Grant represents the user identity claims and RS access granted to the Client.

++ The Client can update, retrieve, and delete a Grant.

++ The GS can initiate a flow by creating a Grant and redirecting the User to the Client with the Grant URI.

++ The Client can discovery if an GS has a User with an identifier before the GS interacts with the User.

++ The Client can request the GS to first authenticate the User and return User identity claims, and then the Client can update Grant request based on the User identity.

++ Support for QR Code initiated interactions.

++ Each Client instance can have its own private / public key pair.

++ More Extensibility dimensions.

+# Open Questions

+1.